tier4/driving_log_replayer/docs/quick_start/setup.en.md

 !!! note

-    Running the Driving Log Replayer requires some additional steps on top of building and installing Autoware, so make sure that [Driving Log Replayer installation](installation.md) has been completed first before proceeding.
+    Running the log_evaluator requires some additional steps on top of building and installing Autoware, so make sure that [log_evaluator installation](installation.md) has been completed first before proceeding.

     Sample map: Copyright 2020 TIER IV, Inc.